Last Updated on June 29, 2023

 - makes a great gift idea

-To give you a representation of my experience on using DIY soap bars.
-I used to spend 10 minutes just brushing my hair in the morning.
+To give you a representation of my experience with using DIY soap bars, I used to spend 10 minutes just brushing my hair in the morning.
 That’s how many tangles I had.
-I now only spend maybe 30 seconds brushing.
+After the swap to homemade bar shampoo, I now only spend maybe 30 seconds brushing.
 Life.
 Changing.

 However, it still doesn’t hold curl very well… I’m experimenting with different hairsprays.
 I’ll let you know if I find one!

 I used a hair wax in the video… hindsight, after seeing myself in the video, it was a mistake.
 Oops.
 But, I was NOT refilming.
 (And, I couldn’t bribe Justin with enough chocolate to spend another afternoon filming….)
 You live.
 You learn.
-You don’t try new stuff on the day you shoot a video.
+Now I know you don’t try new stuff on the day you shoot a video.

-This is what the soap looks like when it’s come to trace.
+This is what the soap looks like when it comes to trace.
 Like coconut pudding!

 When crafting this recipe, I wanted to use as few ingredients as possible.
 I like to keep things MEGA simple.
 But, if you’re feeling adventurous, you can play around with soap calculations here.